The 7 Commandments of Long Distance Relationships

-Now before you start calling me Tom Hanks right away, understand that this was NO easy feat.
+Before you call me Tom Hanks immediately, understand that this was no easy feat.

 At college, life was good.

-We would hangout pretty much everyday and combine our pennies to buy our luxury dinners, which consisted of Raeman Noodles, or anything off the dollar menu from the old golden arches.
+We would hang out pretty much every day and combine our pennies to buy our luxury dinners, which consisted of Raman Noodles or anything off the dollar menu from the old golden arches.

-Unfortunately, during my senior year, there was a huge elephant in the room.
-By elephant I mean one the size of Godzilla.
+By elephant, I mean one the size of Godzilla.

-What made it even worse was once she was finished with college she was going directly back to Washington State to start her career.
+What made it even worse was that once she finished college, she was going directly back to Washington State to start her career.

 How To Make Long Distance Work: The Real Deal